-- Before planting, water the rose bush and the soil very well to prevent the plant’s roots from drying out.
+- Before planting, water your rose bush and the soil very well to prevent the plant’s roots from drying out.

 - Plant your roses at the same depth as they were in the black bag in which you purchased them.
 The bud union should be just below the surface of the soil.

-- Mulch with pine needles, bark, wood chips or peanut husks to conserve water and control the soil temperature, thus protecting the many surface roots.
+- Mulch with pine needles, bark, wood chips or peanut shells to conserve water and control the soil temperature, thus protecting the many surface roots.

 - Water well so that the mulch is soaked to allow water penetration to the surface roots.

 - After planting, water daily with a hand-held hose for the first three weeks to settle the bushes without stress.

 - Break off all flower buds until bushes produce new basal shoots to encourage more leaf growth, as this encourages them to become stronger and more vigorous.

 6 Important ways to take care of your roses